pj90/test2/docs/README.md

 # Pracice your Git and GitHub exercises here.

-There are two branches master and scripts.
+There are two branches 'master' and 'scripts'.

-There are two files (file1.txt and file2.txt) in the master branch.
+There are two files 'file1.txt' and 'file2.txt' in the master branch.

-There are one file (printemail.sh) in the scripts branch.
+There is one sample script for git commands 'printemail.sh' in the 'scripts' branch.

 'file1.txt' gets words for 'a' to 'z'.

 'file2.txt' gets numbers in words.

-'scripts' branch gets the 'scripts' and 'alias' for Git commands.
+'scripts' branch gets the  for Git commands.

-All files are publicly open to practive there Git and GitHub exercises.
+# All files are publicly open to practive there Git and GitHub exercises.

+# On 'master' branch :

-Append your words for any alphabet just in that row in the 'file1.txt'.
+Append your words for any alphabet just in that row to the 'file1.txt'.

-Append your numbers in words in 'file2.txt'.
+Append your numbers in words to 'file2.txt'.

+# On 'scripts' branch :
-Push your scripts for Git commands into 'scripts' branch.
+Push your scripts and alias for Git commands to 'scripts' branch.

 # Push your changes one at a time to practice more and more.